willhaslett/covid-19-growth/README.md

 On 2020-02-23, Johns Hopkins changed the format of the US case data.
 Data are now shown at the locale level.
 The tests still pass, importing county and state-level US data.
 An update for the US data pipeline, including new features for working with locale-level data, is under development.
-A release that incorporrates these changes is planned for 2020-03-24.
+A release that incorporates these changes is planned for 2020-03-24.

 ![](.images/us_locale.png)